belgattitude/soluble-japha/doc/notes.md

 for a coverage of 58%. *(The low degree of coverage is mainly due to a lot of obsolete code in the pjb driver code that is still to be removed once reaching v1).*

-### Support
+### Changelog

-Please fill any issues on the [offical tracker](https://github.com/belgattitude/soluble-japha/issues).
-If you like to contribute, see our the [contribution guidelines](https://github.com/belgattitude/soluble-japha/blob/master/CONTRIBUTING.md)
+Versions and changelog are documented on the <a href="https://github.com/belgattitude/soluble-japha/blob/master/CHANGELOG.md">changelog page</a>

 ### Personal comment